jamesgurung/timetable-calendar-generator/README.md

 #### microsoft-key.json

-If you are using the `--microsoft` flag to directly upload timetables to Microsoft 365 Calendar, you will need to include this file:
+If you are using the `--microsoft` flag to directly upload timetables to Microsoft 365, you will need to include this file:

 ```
 {